Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,319.2083333333333,327.0833333333333.md

 ### Transcript

 > We're also adding Power Switches that can be used to enable and disable the connection between parts of the power grid And you can name them for better organisation Ooh!
 I think I got it!
+Ah shit...